FacundoGPG/IndonesianGrammar/README.md

 syntactic structure: morphological affixes (*me-*, *di-*), reduplication (*buku-buku*), passive voice, and complex embedded clauses.

-The initial grammar is intentionally constructed with ambiguity and left recursion.
-These issues are then systematically removed to obtain a clean grammar compatible with an LL(1) parser, a top-down parsing strategy that uses a single lookahead symbol to produce a leftmost derivation (Aho et al., 2006).
+To implement this solution, an LL(1) parser is used with a top-down, left-to-right parsing strategy that constructs a leftmost derivation using exactly one token of lookahead (Aho et al., 2006, Chapter 4, pp. 217–228).
+Arriving at a compatible LL(1) grammar requires two cleaning
+steps: elimination of ambiguity and elimination of left recursion.

 ---